saraknp88/background-removal-evaluator/README.md

 ## 💬 About

-Assess AI-generated background removal results for production readiness with our comprehensive 5-point evaluation system.
+Assess AI-generated background removal results for production readiness with our comprehensive 5-point evaluation system below.

-### ✨ Features
-- **Professional Assessment**: Rate images from 1-5 based on edge quality, artifact removal, and professional appearance
-- **Interactive Interface**: Side-by-side comparison views
-- **Comprehensive Analytics**: Detailed evaluation reports and statistics
-- **Mobile Friendly**: Works seamlessly across all devices

 ### ⚖️ Rating Scale
 - **1 - Unusable**: Major issues, not suitable for use